Church Run

-Church Run is a residential neighborhood in Henrico County, Virginia that was built at the beginning of the 1990s.
-Church Run can be accessed by two entry points: one entry point is off of Church Road, and one is off of Three Chopt Road, between Cox Rd. and John Rolfe Pkwy.
+Church Run is a residential neighborhood in Henrico County, Virginia, that was built at the beginning of the 1990s.
+Church Run can be accessed by two entry points: one entry point is off of Church Road, and one is off of Three Chopt Road, between Cox Road and John Rolfe Pkwy.

 Church Run Athletics

 Church Run and the surrounding neighborhoods join together in the summer to make the Church Run Rockets Swim Team.
 Church Run Rockets swim team started in 1991.
 Since then the team has been very successful.
 In 2016, former Church Run Rocket Townley Haas won a gold medal at the Rio Olympics.